skooter500/GP-2017-2018/README.md

 * arc
 * triangle

-Write processing sketches to draw the following shapes:
+Write a processing sketch to draw the following shapes:

 ![Sketch](images/p1.png)